fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

+Notation an conventions:
+- Running example: "your" behaviour/experience on an e-commerce app

 # The stats of online experiments

-#### The setup
+#### The fundamental problem of causal inference

 We study a population of $n$ units, indexed by $i = 1, \dots, n$, to learn about the effect of a binary treatment.
-The population of units might be all the visitors to our website and the treatment a new UX feature.
+The population of units might be all the visitors to an e-comerce app and the treatment a new UX feature.
 The treatment is "binary" because we only consider two treatment conditions: a unit either experiences the active treatment and is exposed to the new feature or experiences the control treatment and is exposed to the status-quo.
 We often refer to the two treatment conditions simply as "treatment" and "control".

 Each unit has two potential outcomes: $Y_i(1)$ is the outcome for unit $i$ if they are in treatment whereas $Y_i(0)$ is the outcome if they are in control.
 These outcomes are  "potential outcomes" because before the start of the experiment, each unit could potentially be exposed to either treatment condition.
 We collect all unit-level potential outcomes in the $n \times 1$ vectors $\mathbf{Y(1)}$ and $\mathbf{Y(0)}$.